CodeYourFuture/GitHomeworkFixErrors/homework.md

 Where can I look to find help with Git?

-The Git Cheatsheets and the amazing people on Slack.
+The Git Cheatsheets and the amazing people to assit you on Slack.